 Welcome To Charleston, South Carolina

-I feel in love with Charleston the minute I arrived.
+I fell in love with Charleston the minute I arrived.
 After getting settled at my Airbnb (more on this in Part 2), I started my ‘Holy City’ adventure simply with a walk through the neighborhood, which happens to be my favorite way to explore.

 There were four things, specifically, that I noticed (and appreciated) during my walk.